adamfoneil/ChunkUpload/README.md

 ## Credits
 This [SO answer](https://stackoverflow.com/a/61484128/2023653) gave me the idea for what became my `BlockBlobUploader` class.
 The answer here used a local file example.
 I knew this would have to be heavily reworked to be stateless for web use.
 This is what led to my `BlockTracker` abstract class.

 [Vadim17](https://github.com/vadim17) contributed a [streaming upload](https://github.com/adamfoneil/ChunkUpload/blob/master/ChunkUpload/Services/UploadService.cs) example in this repo.
 Vadim does amazing work.
+See his [Upwork profile](https://www.upwork.com/freelancers/~01a778def0bc56bf99).
 But I ended up not using his implementation because it didn't integrate with DropzoneJS.
 I like Dropzone's user experience with the animations, drag and drop, etc.